-3. WHAT HAPPENS TO ME IF I TAKE PART IN THE STUDY?
+3. WHAT HAPPENS IF THEY TAKE PART IN THE STUDY?

-If you choose to take part, we need to check that you meet the eligibility criteria for the study, to do this we will collect a set of baseline data from you and your medical records, and ask you to undergo exercise tests and you will be asked to complete a set of questionnaires, to make sure you have severe PE.
-The questionnaires will cover aspects of your physical fitness, quality of life, physical and mental wellbeing and use of healthcare resources.
-Where available, we will take existing data from your ongoing care; however, where, for example, your exercise tests are more than a year old, we might ask you to repeat these.
-This whole process might take place over a number of months (up to 6 months) and will be scheduled to meet your needs.
-As the capacity for treating pectus and surgery is limited across England, you might prefer to see a team at another hospital to be included in the trial sooner; you will be asked if you are willing to travel and where to.
-You will also be asked if you have a preference for the type of surgery to have (Nuss or Ravitch).
+If your child chooses to take part with your agreement, we will need to collect a set of baseline data from them and their medical records, including exercise tests, and they will be asked to complete a set of questionnaires, to document their PE.
+The questionnaires will cover aspects of their physical fitness, quality of life, physical and mental wellbeing and use of healthcare resources.
+Where available, we will take existing data from their ongoing care; however, where, for example, their exercise tests are more than 6 months old, we might ask them to repeat the tests.
+This is because they are at the age where their growth might change their exercise ability.